 Applicants must use each scoring justification section in the scoring workbook to fully explain the basis for points claimed in each category.
 The justification must be complete and not refer to supporting documents.
+Applications containing 2-4 sections without a full scoring justification will lose one (1) point, and each additional section will result in a one (1) point deduction.
 The first scoring section that does not have a full scoring justification will not result in a point deduction.
 One (1) point will be deducted for Applications with 2-4 scoring sections that do not have a full scoring justification.
 Each additional scoring section that does not have a full scoring justification will result in a one (1) point deduction.